Michael Bublé: 2000–2002: Early career

 Michael McSweeney, an aide to former prime minister Brian Mulroney, saw Bublé's performance at a business party and received a copy of Bublé's self-financed independent album.
 McSweeney showed the album to Mulroney and his wife.
 Bublé subsequently was invited to sing at the wedding of Mulroney's daughter, Caroline, where he sang Kurt Weill's "Mack the Knife".
 At the wedding, Bublé was introduced to David Foster, a multiple Grammy Award-winning producer and record executive who previously had worked with artists such as Madonna, Brandy Norwood, Whitney Houston, Michael Jackson, Céline Dion, Barbra Streisand, Kenny G, Cher, Josh Groban, and Andrea Bocelli.

 David Foster was reluctant to sign Bublé to his 143 Records label because he "didn't know how to market this kind of music".
 Bublé moved to Los Angeles with his agent for a brief period to convince Foster to sign him.
 Eventually, Foster agreed to produce an album for him if he raised $500,000 to cover the costs of the production (which Bublé did).
-Foster ended up covering the costs of production under his label, with no assurances of support from Warner Brothers.
+Foster ended up covering the costs of production under his label, with no assurances of support from Warner Bros.
 Additionally, Bublé received the personal stamp of approval and support of Foster's friend, musician and songwriter Paul Anka.
 After David Foster agreed to produce Bublé's debut album, Bruce Allen, whom Bublé had pursued for years to be his manager, also signed Bublé.
 Bublé appeared as a karaoke singer in Duets in 2000 and a club owner in Totally Blonde in 2001.